What is Sitematch?

-Sitematch London is confirmed for the 8 February 2018.
-To attend the event, contact Josie Brewer.
+The next Sitematch London event will take place in February 2020.
+To attend the event, contact Finn Tobin.
 The cost of attending is £899.

 If you are interested in sponsoring the event, contact Paul Gussar.

 The event is free for London's public sector landowners.
-If that is you, secure your place by contacting Natasha Pullan.
+If that is you, secure your place by contacting Huub Nieuwstadt.

 "Sitematch gave us some excellent introductions to potential partners for the three big sites we own and we're bringing forward.
 I was particularly impressed with the level of PRS expertise we could pick up on through the day."

 divisional director of planning, London Borough of Harrow